DanielYu2004/CCC-Junior-Solutions/README.md

-My solutions to the UW CEMC Canadian Computing Competition
+My solutions to the Canadian Computing Competition